dpcasady/grails-jasmine-resources/README.md

 # Grails Jasmine Resources Plugin

+*This plugin is no longer maintained as the [asset-pipeline](http://grails.org/plugin/asset-pipeline) plugin is now the standard in grails applications.*

 This plugin adds [Jasmine](http://pivotal.github.com/jasmine/) resources to your Grails Application.

 > Jasmine is a behavior-driven development framework for testing JavaScript code.
 It does not depend on any other JavaScript frameworks.
 It does not require a DOM.
 And it has a clean, obvious syntax so that you can easily write tests.